How the editorial team works at Techday: Our tips for you

-We can't respond to every email.
-Calling or emailing us to follow up wastes everybody's time - and it can also mean that sometimes we end up with duplicates in our newsdesk system, which is a headache situation for our editors.
+We can't respond to email or phone follow-ups.
+When you do this, it honestly just wastes everybody's time - and it can also mean that sometimes we end up with duplicates in our newsdesk system, which is a headache situation for our editors.

 When it comes to embargoes, sometimes we just don't have time to prepare a release before the embargo.
 If we don't respond, please send the press release to us once the embargo has lifted.

 - Bylines and contributions - We receive hundreds of bylines and contribution requests, however, we only accept paid content that is exclusive to Techday.
 If you would like to submit a contribution or bylined article, contact one of our account managers or consider joining the Techday partner programme.